 Being community-led is a long-term strategy that focuses on building trust and delivering value to a specific group of people or demographic.

-It’s also about providing valuable content to a community of people over an extended period of time.
+In order to achieve this, you need to be the supplier of elite, helpful content to a community of people over an extended period of time.
 The idea is to deliver true value that's also free, which can take the form of sharing great ideas, templates, frameworks, or any other content.

 The psychology of community: Why human connection makes CLG work